gptscript-ai/gptscript/docs/docs/03-tools/05-context.md

 ## Comprehensive Example of a Context Provider Tool

-Here is a more comprehensive example of a context provider tool that aggregates multiple smaller contexts and tools:
+Here is a more streamlined example of a context provider tool that aggregates multiple smaller contexts and tools:

 ```yaml
 # tool.gpt